Agile project management vs Scrum: What's the difference?

 • Roles: Specific team functions like product owner, scrum master, and development team

-• Events: Scrum meetings, like sprint planning (yay, new project!) and sprint review (yay, it's over!)
+• Events: Scrum meetings, like sprint planning (yay, new project!), determining your sprint goal (let's do this!), and sprint review (yay, it's over!)

 • Artifacts: Tools that track the work, like product backlog and sprint backlog